clap-rs/clap/.github/ISSUE_TEMPLATE/bug_report.md

 When I do like *this*, *that* is happening and I think it shouldn't.

+**If a project of yours is blocked due to this bug, please, mention it explicitely.**

 ### Expected Behavior Summary

 I think *this* should happen instead.